saltstack-formulas/logstash-formula/README.rst

 ------------

 Install the ``logstash`` package, set up input/filter/output configuration files, and enable the service.
+Compatible only with Salt 2014.1.10+, due to requirement for "mapping" test in jinja 2.6.

 Usage
 =====